-Make your Organization’s keys easy to discover
+Make your organization’s keys easy to find

 With OpenPGP CA, your organization can manage a repository of OpenPGP public keys - and easily publish those keys as a Web Key Directory (WKD).

 WKD is well-supported by common client software (including Thunderbird and GnuPG).
 It is a standardized, federated scheme.
 WKD is usually the best approach for organizations to distribute keys1.

 Users have easy access to vetted keys for their main contacts

 TL;DR: Key management and checking fingerprints are hard.
 This hinders the adoption and secure use of OpenPGP.
 OpenPGP CA largely moves these responsibilities to an expert who is trusted by users.

 To reliably protect your communication, it is important that the cryptographic keys of your communication partners are authenticated: you must follow procedures to make sure you are using the correct keys.